DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/developer/events.md

 ## Available events

-You can use all events listed here.
+You can use all events listed here, you will find more information about the available methods in the Javadocs [here](https://javadocs.pretronic.net/dkperms).

 ### DKPermsPermissionObjectCreateEvent